 Conclusion

-While we do see specifications calling for polished concrete in restrooms, ultimately epoxy broadcast flooring is the preferred flooring option in restrooms.
-The urethane topcoats used on epoxy broadcast flooring hold up better to stains and cleaning that take place in restrooms.
+While we do see specifications calling for polished concrete in restrooms, ultimately epoxy broadcast flooring is the preferred flooring option.
+The urethane topcoats used on epoxy broadcast flooring hold up better to stains and cleaning agents often used in restrooms.
 If not routinely re-sealed, polished concrete will start to show signs of wear around sinks, urinals, and hand drying stations.
 The urethane topcoat in epoxy broadcast flooring will hold-up better over time.